Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 ParaMed is a Nova Scotia Community College partner organization that is authorized to review and confirm placement clearance.

-Prior to your submission deadline, you will be required to upload copies of all supporting documentation to ParaMed.
-A training session on how to access your ParaMed account and complete your submission will be offered as part of your orientation during your first week of classes.
+Prior to your first placement, you will be required to upload copies of all supporting documentation to ParaMed.

 First aid and CPR training